 "You can create an environment that lets you map the right type of operating environment for the right workload.
 We also know that many users have legacy equipment that they want to maintain and use, such as operating systems they built years ago."
 Wind River, which sells software to industrial heavyweights like Kuka Robotics and Rockwell Automation, also said the platform follows functional safety standards, including ISO 26262 and ICE 61508.

 The Helix Platform lets customers carry over their legacy code every time they need to update their hardware, software or cloud computing service.
 "Today’s Internet of Things system development requires more sophisticated and streamlined software," said VDC Research's Chris Rommel, adding that the product "targets this need, providing a flexible platform capable of addressing the complex and heterogeneous compute requirements of tomorrow’s devices.”

 Last year, Wind River completed the buyout separating it from Intel for the first time in nearly a decade.
 The Alameda, California-based company, which has over 1,000 employees, has returned to its roots in embedded computing.
 The company has also started to invest more in packaged software that can run on computer processors other than Intel's.
-Wind River also has more space to grow as an independent company, according to Douglas.
+Wind River also has more space to grow as an independent company, said Douglas.